Carolinas brace for Isaias as states assess how to plan for storms in a pandemic

 "I know that North Carolinians have had to dig deep in recent months to tap into our strength and resilience during the pandemic, and that hasn't been easy," North Carolina Gov. Roy Cooper (D) said at a Monday afternoon news conference.
 "But with this storm on the way, we have to dig a little deeper.
 Let's keep each other safe from the wind and the water, as well as from the virus."

 In North Carolina, parts of the Outer Banks were under a mandatory evacuation order Monday, as was Ocracoke Island.
-The storm is expected to regain hurricane strength and land between Charleston, S.C., and Wilmington, N.C.
+The hurricane is expected to land between Charleston, S.C., and Wilmington, N.C.

-Isaias skirted along Florida's coastline for much of the weekend, but never made landfall.
+Isaias skirted along Florida's coastline for much of the weekend but never made landfall.
 It was downgraded from a Category 1 hurricane to a tropical storm as it moved north.
 Officials in the state assessed lessons learned from their brush with a hurricane as Florida struggles to beat down a surge in coronavirus cases and deaths that spiked to record numbers in July.
 More than 491,000 Floridians have tested positive for the coronavirus and more than 7,200 have died.

 Florida Gov. Ron DeSantis (R) gave the state high marks for its response to hurricane plans that "had to evolve in the light of the coronavirus."